 Demonstrate statically that the parameters are never invalid using static analysis tools capable of detecting data validation routines.

 Use only libraries that are known to have been developed with consistent and validated interface requirements.

+When the source code of libraries is available use the compiler and other static analysis tools to verify the compatibility of the library functions and the calls to those functions.

 It is noted that several approaches can be taken, some work best if used in conjunction with each other.